octaviogarbet/ionicv3-example/README.md

 * [Authors]

 ## Overview
 ionicv3-example is an Ionic 3 app created to use as a Demo for the Dev to Mobile developer talk at DevWeek.
-Here we will see several steps done to build this app.
+Here we will see several steps that were done to build this app.
 We will develop a simple app that will have:
  - A form page to create simple items, with a title, a description and a picture (from our gallery or camera)
- - A list page which will display the created items as cards and we will add the capability to share this pictures.
+ - A list page which will display the created items as cards.
+We will add the ability to share its pictures through other apps.
- - And will storage the created items in order to have them every time we open the app.
+ - And will store the created items in order to have them abailable every time we open the app.

 ## Setup
-Nodejs is required to be installed in your dev environment To install Ionic and Cordova run:
+Nodejs should be installed in your dev environment.
+To install Ionic and Cordova run:

 ```bash
 $ npm install -g ionic cordova
 ```

-Then we chose the side menu template, so now that we have ionic cli installed you just have to run:
+Then we chose the side menu template, so now that we have ionic cli installed, you just have to run:

 ```bash
 $ ionic start DevWeek sidemenu
 ```

-Now to check that it works, we run:
+Now, to check that it works, we run:

 ```bash
 $ ionic serve
 ```

 ## Pages
-In order to develop uor app, we will add a new page, and transform the pages created by the template from a simple angular component, to a ionic page.
-We will do that becose ionic page use lazy module and improves our app performance.
+In order to develop our app, we will add a new page, and transform the pages created by the template from a simple angular component, to an Ionic page.
+We will do that because ionic page uses lazy loading to laod the module which improves our app performance.

 ### New page
-Now to create a new page we will run the cli command:
+Now, to create a new page we will run the cli command:
 ```bash
 $ ionic g page CreateItem
 ```
-That will create under pages folder a new folder `create-item` and four files in it `create-item.html`, `create-item.ts`, `create-item.scss` and `create-item.module.ts`.
+That will create under **pages** folder a new folder `create-item` and four files in it: `create-item.html`, `create-item.ts`, `create-item.scss` and `create-item.module.ts`.
 And we will edit `create-item.html` to add the menu button in the header.
 ```xml
 <ion-header>
   <ion-navbar>